 Thick Skin in Revision Rhinoplasty

-You may have heard that revision rhinoplasty is one of the most difficult plastic surgeries to get right.
+You may have heard that revision rhinoplasty is one of the most complicated procedures to get right.
 That may be true, but experienced revision specialists work hard to meet any challenge a nose might present.
 Take, for instance, thick nasal skin.
-Even in primary rhinoplasty, this is considered a major challenge.
+Even in a previous rhinoplasty, this is considered a major challenge.
 But why?
-And is it possible to get a good result from revision rhinoplasty if you have thick skin?
+And is it possible to get a good result from a revision rhinoplasty if you have thick skin?

 Here’s what you need to know about thick, oily skin if you’re thinking about secondary surgery.

-The skin drapes over the structure and contour of the nose, ideally allowing the beautiful results of rhinoplasty to be seen.
-However, thick skin can make the nose appear undefined, camouflaging work that was done on the nose.
-The nasal tip is also often pulled downward from the weight of the thick skin.
-Finally, patients with thick skin may find that it takes longer for swelling to resolve—especially after revision rhinoplasty surgery.
+The skin drapes over the structure and contour of the nose, ideally allowing the beautiful rhinoplasty results to be seen.
+However, thicker skin can make the nose appear undefined, camouflaging the work that was done on the nose.
+The nasal tip is also often pulled down from the weight of the thicker skin.
+Finally, patients with thick skin may find it takes longer for swelling to resolve—especially after rhinoplasty revision surgery Beverly Hills.

-Though thick skin is more of a challenge than anything, there is one benefit to the characteristic.
-Any small imperfections in the nasal structure will not be obvious, due to the fact that thick skin can hide undesirable contours.
+Though skin thickness is more of a challenge than anything, there is one benefit to the characteristic.
+Any small imperfections in the nasal structure will not be obvious because thicker skin can hide undesirable contours.

 Revision Rhinoplasty and Scar Tissue

-All surgery produces scar tissue, and revision rhinoplasty surgeons must contend with scar tissue under the skin, in addition to the thick skin envelope.
-The amount of scarring and tough tissue that develops after primary rhinoplasty is often greater for patients with thick skin, which can make a secondary procedure more difficult.
+All surgery produces scar tissue, and revision nose job surgeons must contend with scar tissue under the nose skin, in addition to the thick skin envelope.
+The amount of scarring and tough tissue that develops after primary rhinoplasty is often greater for patients with thick skin, making a secondary rhinoplasty procedure more difficult.

 Nasal Structure & Thick Skin

-Heavy, thick nasal skin can put stress on the bones and cartilage, causing issues if there are any areas of weakness.
-During primary rhinoplasty, structures are altered and can become less sturdy, and become more precarious with future surgeries.
+Heavy, thick nasal skin can stress the bones and cartilage, causing issues if there are any areas of weakness.
+During primary rhinoplasty, structures are altered and can become less sturdy and more precarious with future surgeries.
 However, experienced revision surgeons will take care to preserve as much structural support as possible.

-While thick nasal skin presents revision surgeons with significant challenges and obstacles, an experienced plastic surgeon can make a world of difference from a poor result in primary rhinoplasty.
-By using techniques to maximize definition and preserve nasal structure strength, surgeons can typically make substantial improvement in the overall appearance of the nose during revision surgery.
-Patients with thick skin can have hope for great results, as long as the surgery is performed by a specialist.
+While thick nasal skin presents revision surgeons with significant challenges and obstacles, an experienced facial plastic surgeon can make a world of difference from a poor result in primary rhinoplasty.
+By using surgical techniques to maximize definition and preserve nasal structure strength, surgeons can typically make substantial improvements in the overall appearance of the nose during revision surgery.
+Patients with thick skin can have hope for great results as long as a specialist performs the surgery.

-With that said, patients need to understand the limitations of both the procedure and their skin and have realistic expectations for the results of revision rhinoplasty.
-Taking a close look at before and after pictures, as well as discussing the issue with a plastic surgeon can help greatly.
+With that said, Beverly Hills revision rhinoplasty patients need to understand the limitations of both the procedure and their skin and have realistic expectations for the results of revision rhinoplasty.
+Taking a close look at before and after pictures, as well as discussing the issue with a plastic surgeon, can help greatly.

 An Expert Can Help

-There may be a lot of negativity surrounding thick skin in revision rhinoplasty, but don’t let that get you down.
-There are very talented revision specialists out there who are able to make significant improvements, even in very challenging cases.
-Carefully schedule a few consultations and get a personalized opinion on your nose, and what can be done to help you reach your goals.
+There may be a lot of negativity surrounding thick skin in revision rhinoplasty Los Angeles, but don’t let that get you down.
+There are very talented revision specialists out there who can make significant improvements, even in very challenging cases.
+Carefully schedule a few consultations and get a personalized opinion on your thick-skinned nose and what can be done to help you reach your goals.

-There are many plastic surgeons in the Beverly Hills area offering revision rhinoplasty, but Dr. Andrew Frankel is a standout specialist, with a background of consistent, custom, beautiful results.
-If you’d like to speak with an expert about your revision rhinoplasty expectations, come to the Lasky Clinic for a consultation with Dr. Frankel.
-Call (310) 552-2173 today to schedule your consultation.
+Many plastic surgeons in the Beverly Hills area offer revision nose jobs, but Dr. Andrew Frankel is a standout specialist with a background of consistent, custom, beautiful results.
+If you’d like to speak with an expert about your revision rhinoplasty expectations, call (310) 552-2173 today to schedule your consultation.